-- All video assets uploaded to Amazon Video Direct must have a progressive scan type.
+- All video assets uploaded to Prime Video Direct must have a progressive scan type.
 If your video contains interlace, please choose the “deinterlace” function on your video editing/transcoding software when exporting your video.

 - The file header must accurately describe the display aspect ratio of the content.
 Anamorphic sources must include accurate 4:3 or 16:9 display aspect ratio flags.